TiletileToheebat/TiletileToheebat/README.md

 - 💞️ I’m looking to collaborate on impactful project
 - 📫 How to reach me: tiletiletoheebatyewande@outlook.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm passionate about Education
+- ⚡ Fun fact: I'm passionate about using data to drive impacful  project, particularyly those aligned with SDG 4

 <!---
 TiletileToheebat/TiletileToheebat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.